glacier-modding/NavKit/README.md

 *NavKit is still a work in progress, and there may be glitches or issues with Obj, Navp, or Airg generation in the current version.
 If you encounter any problems while running NavKit please create an issue on this GitHub repo.*
 # Future enhancements
 * Faster Scene generation
-* Linux and MacOS support
+* Linux and macOS support
 # Building instructions (CLion or Visual Studio)
 You can also build NavKit yourself.
 To build NavKit:
 1. Clone this repository with the '--recurse-submodules' option